readysetcloud/blog-content-analyzer/README.md

 1. **Transform Markdown**: The workflow starts by converting the markdown blog post into plain text.
 2. **Analyze**: The plain text is then analyzed in parallel.
 One branch uses ChatGPT to generate a summary, metadata, and social media post suggestions.
 The other branch uses AWS Polly to create an audio version of the blog post.
+3. **Schedule** - If you use my [social media scheduler](https://github.com/allenheltondev/social-media-scheduler), social posts generated in this workflow will be automatically scheduled and published for you automatically
-3. **Format Processed Data**: The analysis results and the audio file link are then formatted into a structured object.
+4. **Format Processed Data**: The analysis results and the audio file link are then formatted into a structured object.
-4. **Save Processed Data**: Finally, the analysis results are saved in both the GitHub repository and a DynamoDB table.
+5. **Save Processed Data**: Finally, the analysis results are saved in both the GitHub repository and a DynamoDB table.

 ## Deployment